Pasta with Marinara Sauce

 - Bring a large pot of cold water and oil to a boil over high heat and salt it generously.

 - Add pasta of your choice and cook, stirring occasionally until al dente.
 Package instructions usually state 8 – 10 mins.
-I chose penne / fusilli because the hollow center and ridges allow it to hold sauce better.

 - Reserve 1 cup of the pasta liquid for later.